-To create a report in Excel format, accessible on the DSS, listing all the cases where the non-custodial parent (NCP) is unknown.
+To create a report in Excel format, accessible on the DSS, listing all the cases where the NCP is unknown.
 Establish procedures on how to process the cases in a timely manner to identify and locate the NCP, establish paternity, close the case because the CP is not cooperative, or close the case because no additional information is available to identify the NCP.